section-engineering-education/engineering-education/content/articles/integrating-facebook-ads-into-your-android-application-in-android-studio/index.md

 Here are some demerits in an in-App advertisement;

-- People/users might hate the App due to **disturbances from ads pop-up**.
-This may discourage users from using known Applications with in-App advertisements.
+- **Disturbances from ads pop-up** creates a user's negative view towards the application.
+This may discourage users from using applications known to have in-App advertisements.

 - For some people, it may be **difficult to navigate**.
 Some interested customers may not get to see the advertisement due to the incompatibility of the ads with some phones.